erik-2/collatz/README.md

 # Use
 Use -p to add to input a power of two
+Use -q to add a power of power of two
 Use -a to add an integer between 1 and 2^32 - 1
-Use -q to add a power of power of two
+Use -m to substract an integer between 1 and 2^32 - 1

 # Examples:
 ./collatz -p 99 -a 1 for number 2^99 + 1